 RR11.
-Prohibited items in residences include untested electrical circuitry, weapons/replica/sport guns, hazardous and flammable materials/liquids or chemicals.
+Prohibited items in residences include non CE marked or untested electrical circuitry, weapons/replica/sport guns, hazardous and flammable materials/liquids or chemicals.

 RR12.
 You cannot burn joss/incense sticks or use naked flames due to the sensitivity of the fire detection equipment, (other than candles such as birthday cake candles which may be used if you have sought prior consent from the Accommodation Operation Manager).

 RR13.
 Cycle storage.
 Students must not store bicycles in their rooms or inside accommodation buildings.